-Softcover, 256 pages, 256 photographs Black-and-White and Color, included are maps, charts, tables, appendices, and a bibliography.
+Softcover, 256 pages, 256 photographs B&W and Color, included are maps, charts, tables, appendices, and a bibliography.

 This is another well-researched title by Bob Walz.
 Just like the New Mexico Division title, this one includes tables of data such as what trains operated over periods of time, division maps over time, a schematic of Argentine Yard and others and steam locomotive assignments.